tauri-apps/tauri-docs/docs/guides/building/linux.md

 :::warning

-AppImage is not supported on ARM devices.
-To avoid Tauri from building it, you need to customize tauri.conf.json in the src-tauri folder.
+AppImages can only be built on ARM devices.
+To avoid Tauri from building it, you can customize tauri.conf.json in the src-tauri folder.
 Adjust the "targets" array to include only the desired platforms for your ARM-based device.
 For instance:

 "targets": ["deb", "nsis", "msi", "app", "dmg", "updater"],

+Alternatively you can use the `--bundles` flag when calling `tauri build`.

 :::